cydessole/AnimeLife/README.md

 ```

 ### Run the script
-You have to run this script in the github directory not in project
+You have to run this script in the AnimeLife directory not in project
 ```shell
 $ flask run
 ```